 To avoid page name conflicts, Cloudiway Migration renames the pages in the following way: “mainpage-subpage”

-In Google site, the depth of menus is unlimited.
+In Google Sites, the depth of menus is unlimited.

 In SharePoint, the depth of menus is limited to 2.

-Nodes in menu with a depth hierarchy greater than 2 are not migrated.
+Nodes in the menu with a depth hierarchy greater than 2 are not migrated.

 As a solution, you might envisage manually removing the default SharePoint QuickLaunch menu and replace it by a webpart text editor.